 Size: 11.97 x 8.36 x 0.61 inches (30.41 x 21.24 x 1.56cm; W x D x H)

-For anyone dismayed by Apple’s high (and rising) prices for its devices, that might not be much comfort, with the MacBook Air (2018) starting at $1,119 (£1,119, AU$1,849).
+For anyone dismayed by Apple’s high (and rising) prices for its devices, that might not be much comfort.
+At the time of this review, the MacBook Air (2018) started at $1,199 (£1,199, AU$1,849).

-One could convincingly argue that the MacBook Air caused Intel and rival laptop makers to create the Ultrabook category of laptops, which were premium devices that put power, style and thin and light design above all else.
+One could realistically argue that the MacBook Air spurred Intel and rival laptop makers to create the Ultrabook category of laptops, which were premium devices that put power, style and a thin, lightweight form factor above all else.

-The original MacBook Air changed the laptop world back when it originally launched – there’s no getting around that – so, you’d be forgiven for expecting Apple to come out with a new, revolutionary design this time, too.
-And, if that’s the case, prepare for disappointment: Apple played things safe with the MacBook Air 2018.
+The original MacBook Air changed the laptop scene back when it was originally unveiled – there’s no getting around that – so, you’d be forgiven for expecting Apple to revolutionize their design just as they did before.
+If that were the case, prepare to be disappointed.

 As we noted in our initial hands-on review of the new MacBook Air, the new laptop has the same width and depth as the 13-inch MacBook Pro, while being a bit thinner and lighter.